What information we may collect

 FDNA’s communications to you

-FDNA will communicate with you through email, through notices posted on our website or through other means available through our Service, including mobile alerts, push notifications, text and other forms of messaging.
+FDNA will communicate with you through email, through notices posted on our website or mobile applications or through other means available through our Service, including mobile alerts, push notifications, text and other forms of messaging.
 If we send any communications to you via the carrier service with which you have a mobile communications subscription or otherwise have access, you understand you will pay any service fees associated with any such access (including text messaging charges for messages to your mobile device).
 Our communications to you include emails which help us operate and improve our Services, respond to your comments and questions and provide customer service, provide and deliver products and services you request, send you related information, including confirmations, invoices, technical notices, updates, security alerts, and support and administrative messages, better understand you so that we may tailor messaging and services based on your interests, preferences, needs and specialties, send you information via email about products and services or new features, we or our selected partners offer.

 Information provided to FDNA (or to third parties with whom it offers combined services) is also used to customize your experience on our Services.
 For example, you can build a personal search history archive and display them in the context of references to a new case.